end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 [![QuadCtrl - Testing the code in Arduino IDE](/wp-content/uploads/2016/10/QuadCtrl-Arduino-IDE-transparency.png "QuadCtrl - Testing the code in Arduino IDE")](/wp-content/uploads/2016/10/QuadCtrl-Arduino-IDE-transparency.png)

 The purpose of this step is to quickly identify issue with the code as no other parts (besides the arduino itself) of the final circuit is used.
 Code issues are the one that should be addressed first.
 This step confirms that the arduino is able to read an arbitrary PWM signal and process it.

 Build the circuit as showed by the picture above.
 For reference, the yellow and blue wires matches the blue and orange wire of the breadboard layout.
 These wires are connected to pins which drives low LEDs instead of high current mosfets.
 The prototype uses a simple CCPM Servo Tester for emulating the 6-ch receiver.
 In this configuration, the red LED matches the 10W front LED and the green LED matches the buzzing state.

 Power the arduino using USB power.
 By changing the position of the CCPM Servo tester potentiometer, you should observe different behavior of each LEDs for each position of CCPM tester.

+{{< pleasenote >}}
   Note that since the code is already debugged, I do not expect anything to go wrong and things should be addressed easily.
 If you do observe issues, please verify your connections or the version used by each library dependencies.
+{{< /pleasenote >}}

 ### Tx/Rx prototype integration

 For a greater testing, connect your receiver and use your transmitter to change the PWM signal sent to the microcontroller.

 This step verifies the quality (or precision of the signal) of the transmitter/receiver pair.
 It also helps validating that you configured the right mixes in your transmitter to independently control the LED and the buzzer.

 ### Test each component (optional)

 Now that you know that the code is working as expected, you may want to test each components before [soldering them](#Solderingcomponents_on_thestripboard) on the breadboard.

 The final step is to integrate all real components to the breadboard prototype and use external 12v power supply (to mimic a 3S LiPo battery).

 [![Quadcopter Controller Project - Breadboard view](/wp-content/uploads/2016/07/Quad_Controller_breadboard-300x171.png)](/wp-content/uploads/2016/07/Quad_Controller_breadboard.png)